 We are happy to play for you!
-In order to make this work well, we strictly follow the instructions of the authorities.
-All performances will take place under strict protection and hygiene measures to further contribute to the containment of the corona virus infection.
+To ensure that this works well, we strictly follow the instructions of the authorities or introduce precautionary measures that we deem necessary.
+In this way, we want to continue to contribute to the containment of the Corona virus infection.

 - Identification & personal data – In principle, we sell tickets online and collect personal data in the process.
-In order to be able to ensure the tracing of the chain of infection in case of suspicion, we as organisers are obliged to keep a list of participants.
-For this reason, we must ask you to leave your name, address and telephone number at the box office when buying tickets.
-If you buy tickets for several people, their personal data must also be kept ready and provided on request.
-On the evening of the event itself, all our visitors are obliged to carry their ID and to present it at the box office on request and when buying tickets.
-We keep the lists of participants in accordance with Art.
-5 DSGVO and in compliance with data protection principles, and delete them after the time specified by the authorities.
-This provision was repealed on 1.9.2021.
+In order to be able to ensure the follow-up of the infection chain in case of suspicion, we as organisers could again be obliged to keep a list of participants.
+For this reason, we must ask you to leave your name, address and telephone number at the box office when purchasing tickets.

-- Observance of the general rules of hygiene – Please respect the sneezing and coughing label with consideration for other visitors and staff, keep sufficient distance from other people around you (at least 1.50 metres), and of course: don’t forget to wash your hands!
-On site, signs and announcements remind visitors of the hygiene rules.
+- Adherence to general hygiene rules – Please maintain sneezing and coughing etiquette with consideration for other visitors and staff, please keep sufficient distance from the other people around you (at least 1.50 metres), and of course: don’t forget to wash your hands!
+On-site signs and announcements remind you of the hygiene rules.

-- Symptoms – You are obliged to stay away from the event if you have had contact with people affected by Covid-19 or have infected yourself with the virus in the past 14 days.
+- Symptoms – You are required to stay away from the event if you have had contact with anyone affected by Covid-19 or have contracted the virus yourself in the past 14 days.
 People with obvious cold symptoms will not be admitted to the event.
 Please refrain from coming if you have any symptoms.
 To be on the safe side, we may check your body temperature using a forehead thermometer.

 Please take a seat

-- admission – The admission and guidance system ensures that you can always keep sufficient distance to other people.
-The theatre opens 45 minutes before the performance begins.
-We ask you to take your allocated seats as soon as possible.
+- Admission – The admission and wayfinding system ensures that you can always keep a sufficient distance from other people.
+The house opens 45 minutes before the performance.
+We ask that you take your assigned seats as quickly as possible.

-- Washing your hands – At the washbasins you will find soap to thoroughly clean your hands.
-Disinfectant dispensers can be found in the entrance area of the theatre.
+- Washing your hands – You will find soap at the wash basins to thoroughly clean your hands.
+Disinfection dispensers can be found in the entrance area of the Opera House.

-Catering services in the Opera House are not offered in the Balkonsaal as usual, but in the public open-air area between the entrance and the Hohenzollern Fountain.
-In these catering areas we also ask for compliance with hygiene rules and to wear a mask when queuing.
+Due to the cramped nature of the premises, catering in the Opera House will probably not be offered in the balcony hall as usual, but in the public area outside between the entrance and the Hohenzollern Fountain.
+In these catering areas, we ask that you observe the hygiene rules that will then apply and have been announced.

 We assure you